 For example, you’ll learn more about the way a person with a certain disability might use assistive technology, and what they’re bumping against when they try to use that technology to visit your website.

 A professional consultant will involve a team of experienced human evaluators with a range of disabilities and technologies.
 They’ll look at all critical aspects of your website, not just a handful, and they’ll have the best chance at catching usability glitches.
-Importantly, they’ll also offer you valuable and practical WCAG 2.0 accessibility remediation solutions, regardless of which level of compliance you’re aiming for – whether you’re going for WCAG AAA status or not.
+They’ll also offer you valuable and practical WCAG 2.1 accessibility remediation solutions, regardless of which level of compliance you’re aiming for — whether you’re going for WCAG AAA status or not.

-When you use a WCAG validator, a WCAG checklist, human evaluation or ideally a combination of all three, you’re taking important steps to ensure that people with disabilities have an enhanced online experience when they turn to your website for information, products or services.
-(Incidentally, you’re also complying with laws such as the Americans with Disabilities Act (ADA), which protects people with disabilities from discrimination and barriers, including online barriers.)
+When you use a WCAG validator, a WCAG checklist, human evaluation or a combination of all three, you’re taking important steps to ensure that people with disabilities have an enhanced online experience when they turn to your website for information, products or services.
+Incidentally, you’re also complying with laws such as the Americans with Disabilities Act (ADA), which protects people with disabilities from discrimination and barriers, including online barriers.4,5